English

 # List paused connections

-puppyone conn ls --status paused --json
+puppyone access ls --status paused --json

 # Resume all paused connections from a script

-for id in $(puppyone conn ls --status paused --json | jq -r '.[].id'); do
+for id in $(puppyone access ls --status paused --json | jq -r '.[].id'); do

-puppyone conn resume "$id"
+puppyone access resume "$id"

 done